bifurcationkit/BifurcationKitDocs.jl/docs/src/FoldContinuationPO.md

 You can detect the following codim 2 bifurcation points by using the keyword argument `detect_codim2_bifurcation` in the method `continuation`

-- the detection of Cusp (Cusp) is done by the detection of Fold bifurcation points along the curve of Folds by monitoring the parameter component of the tangent.
+- the detection of Cusp (Cusp) is performed by the detection of Fold bifurcation points along the curve of Folds by monitoring the parameter component of the tangent.
+- the detection of the R1 bifurcation point is performed using the test function $\psi_{R1}(p) = 1+\cos\omega$.
 - the detection the above bifurcation points is done by monitoring the number of eigenvalues $\lambda$ such that $\Re\lambda > \min\limits_{\nu\in\Sigma(dF)}|\Re\nu|$ and $\Im\lambda > \epsilon$ where $\epsilon$ is the Newton tolerance.

 ## Setting the jacobian